Mellieradpants/Communication-pattern-breakdown/README.md

 This can include a profile description, post, article excerpt, application text, or report.
 	2. Paste the text into the tool.
 	3. The tool will organize the text into structural sections such as:

-	•	plain language translation
+	The tool organizes the text into structural sections such as:

-	•	detected statements
+- Plain language translation
-	•	detected actions
+- Detected statements
-	•	credentials and institutions
+- Detected actions
-	•	timeline signals
+- Credentials and institutions
-	•	communication patterns
+- Timeline signals
-	•	claim–signal alignment
+- Communication patterns

-	4. Review the structured output to see how the communication is organized and what signals appear in the language.
+- Claim–signal alignment

 The goal is not to judge the text, but to make its structure easier to see.